The Hazard Perception Test (HPT)

 The purpose of the HPT is to reduce the high level of young driver crashes by:

 - Encouraging new drivers to develop hazard perception skills

-- Testing red P drivers on driving situations that lead to the 5 most common types of crashes involving new drivers in NSW
+- Testing learner drivers on driving situations that lead to the 5 most common types of crashes involving new drivers in NSW

-- Only allowing P1 drivers with adequate hazard perception skills to graduate
+- Only allowing learner drivers with adequate hazard perception skills to graduate

 Hazards and hazard perception